 Caballero: I heard these beautiful words from [my] therapist: "When someone wants to hit bottom, there's nothing you can do to stop them."
 When someone is self-destructive or destructive of others and you want to stop them, there's nothing you can do.
 They're looking for something there.
 They're getting something out of that destruction, and if you stay with them, you're gonna get destroyed.
 So the only thing you can do is let them go, and it is the most painful thing you can do in your life.

-- Both Persona 2: Innocent Sin and Persona Q deconstruct this trope by showing that there are hard truths that cannot be accepted at all and how one shouldn't never be forced to face them.
+- Both Persona 2 Innocent Sin and Persona Q: Shadow of the Labyrinth deconstruct this trope by showing that there are hard truths that cannot be accepted at all and how one shouldn't ever be forced to face them.

 - In Innocent Sin, Maya never accepted her Shadow as an aspect of herself, making her unique among the series' playable characters who've interacted with their Shadows.
 To do so, she would admit that she hates her childhood friends and blame them for the Alaya Shrine incident where she was almost burned alive in an arson attack.
 She instead chose to insist that her Shadow is an impostor created by the conflicting rumors about her involvement in said incident.

 - In Persona Q: Shadow of the Labyrinth: Rei also denied her Shadow as it'd be like admitting she lived a short and meaningless life full of pain and suffering that ultimately amounted to nothing.
 The other characters try to convince her to accept it only for Rei to briefly transform into her Shadow, complete with golden eyes and demonic voice, to tell them off.